AdobeDocs/analytics.en/help/analyze/reports-analytics/getting-started.md

 Browser and system requirements to log in to the Reports & Analytics interface.

-* Browsers:

-    * Preferred: Latest versions of Firefox, Chrome, Safari, or Edge.
-    * Latest version of Microsoft Internet Explorer 11

  >[!NOTE]
    >
    >Adobe ended support for Internet Explorer 11 within Adobe Analytics on November 13, 2018.
 Please switch to Microsoft Edge or another supported browser, as soon as possible.

+* Preferred Browsers: Latest versions of Firefox, Chrome, Safari, or Edge.
 * Cookies and JavaScript must be enabled.
 * 1024 x 768 monitor resolution with 16-bit color depth (or higher).